 Software name : Audacity

 As far as audio editing software goes, Audacity is about as easy as it gets.
-Thats not to sayÂ its easy, if you haven't edited audio before then the whole concept can get a little bewildering.
-However with a minimal of practice you should be able to make fast work of editing.
+Which is not to say it's falling off a log: if you haven't edited audio before then the whole concept can get a little bewildering.
+However with a little practice you should be able to make fast work of editing.

 Firstly, you will have to have some audio to edit.
-You can either record some using Audacity, or open an audio file from your computer.
+You can either record some audio using Audacity, or open an audio file from your computer.

 There has been error in communication with Booktype server.
 Not sure right now where is the problem.